Cressi Leonardo Dive Computer Review

 Pros and Cons

-The Leonardo is a good entry-level dive computer.
+The Cressi Leonardo is a good entry-level personal diving computer.
 To be honest, it's one of the best.
 It's well-built and it is reliable.
-It doesn't have all the bells and whistles you'll get when you buy a higher end model but if you are a beginner or you want a backup for your more expensive wrist computer then the Cressi Leonardo is a great choice.
+It doesn't have all the bells and whistles you'll get when you buy a higher end model but if you are a beginner or you want a backup for your more expensive wrist computer then this is a great choice.

 - Super-simple one button navigation and selection